 Steps for the student/university to follow in the application process:

-Email all required materials by application deadline of September 6, 2019, with snail mail including official undergraduate & graduate transcripts to follow in one envelope.
-FaceTime, phone, and/or on-site interviews to be conducted through mid-September with finalists required to interview with staff at the main campus.
-The goal is for final decision by October 11, 2019, but may extend later if necessary.
-Submit to Candace Blank, Audiologist Chief, Loyola University Medical Center, 2160 S. 1st Ave., Maywood IL 60153, Bld 150, Rm 4418
+Email all required materials by application deadline of September 30, 2020.
+Official undergraduate & graduate transcripts should be sent electronically directly from your school.
+If that service is not available from your school, have them send by snail mail to address below.
+FaceTime, phone, and/or on-site interviews to be conducted with finalists required to interview with staff at the main campus.
+PLEASE NOTE that candidates may be contacted to interview upon receipt of the application, and not necessarily only after the deadline.
+Submit electronically to firstname.lastname@example.org.
+Snail mail if necessary: Candace Blank, Audiologist Chief, Loyola University Medical Center, 2160 S. 1st Ave., Maywood IL 60153, Bld 150, Rm 4418

 Contact Person: (preceptor, supervisor or extern coordinator)